Muskegon man leads officers on high-speed chase early Thursday

 SCOTTVILLE — A 19-year-old Muskegon man led police on a high speed chase through three counties early Thursday morning before officers were finally able to stop his vehicle, according to a press release from the Scottville Police Department.

+Kevin Charles-Maxwell Smith Jr., 19, 1632 Peck St., was arraigned later Thursday by 79th District Court Magistrate Glenn Jackson III in two separate cases, one filed by the Scottville Police Department and the other filed by the Mason County Sheriff’s Office.

-Scottville police officers attempted to make a traffic stop of the vehicle for a speeding violation at 12:35 a.m.
+Scottville police officers attempted to make a traffic stop of the vehicle for a speeding violation at 12:35 a.m. at the intersection of State and Main streets in Scottville.
 Police say the man did not comply and fled west down U.S. 10 at speeds of more than 100 mph.
-Scottville officers were immediately assisted by Mason County Sheriff's deputies in an attempt to stop the vehicle.
+Scottville officers were immediately assisted by Mason County Sheriff’s deputies in an attempt to stop the vehicle.

 The man was lodged in the Mason County Jail.